adriaanjacobs/CoROLLA/README.md

 # Collection of Reusable Out-Of-Tree LLVM Utilities

+> **NOTE**: If you are a student using this code, please do not make any of the code public anywhere without my explicit permission.
+Otherwise, have fun.

 This repo got split off from an older megarepo some months ago.
 Frequent updates and breakages are expected.
 Entirely unstable.

 ## Building